Manaslu Base Camp Trek Itinerary

 Day 03: Drive from Kathmandu to Soti Khola [710m] 8 - 9 hours

 Our adventurous Trekking journey begins today.
 The early morning drive from the hotel after breakfast starts your thrilling experience.
-We can spot amazing magnificent views at Seti Khola.
+We can spot amazing, magnificent views at Seti Khola.
 On our way to Soti Khola, we will be driving on the longest highway in the country, the Prithvi Highway.
 Moving forward, we come across the Trishuli River.
 It adds beauty to the trip with such a magnificent landscape view.

 Day 04: Trek from Soti Khola to Machha Khola [869m]: 6 - 7 hours

 We begin our Trek to Manaslu Base Camp Trek early in the morning.
 Ascending forward, we cross a bridge over Soti Khola.
-As we hike onward, we come across Sal forest.
+As we hike onward, we come across the Sal forest.
 You can hear the thundering roar of Budi Gandaki beneath.
 Ascending further on the Manaslu circuit trek, we soon reach villages Khursane and Lapubesi.

 Day 05: Trek from Machha Khola to Jagat [1340m]: 6 - 7 Hrs